zhaya1984/ppdm-well-analytics/README.md

 - current-state reconciliation,
 - and compound uniqueness of field-level change events.

-Source-level tests are especially important because several downstream designs depend on upstream grain.
+Critical source assumptions are documented and validated through source-level tests so that upstream changes fail visibly before propagating downstream.

-For example, the current `WELL_STATUS` source contract assumes **one mutable current record per well**.
+For example, the current `WELL_STATUS` source-grain assumption is:

+> **one mutable current record per well**

-That assumption supports the current UWI-keyed snapshot design.
+This assumption supports the current UWI-keyed snapshot design.

-If the source evolves to multiple effective-dated records per well, the source-grain test should fail before that change silently propagates into historical and reporting models.
+If the source evolves to multiple effective-dated records per well, the UWI uniqueness test should fail, signalling that the downstream snapshot, historical, current-state, and reporting assumptions must be reassessed.

+This use of documentation and source-level tests should not be confused with dbt's enforced model-contract feature; the objective here is to make critical upstream modelling assumptions explicit and testable.

 ---